chemicoPy/statistical-test/README.md

-# Running a statistical test on a dataset
+# Running statistical test on a dataset